NabaSadiaSiddiqui/Mazewar/README.md

 Steps to run the game:
 1. Run 'Make'
 2. Start the server as `./server portNumber`
-3. Start the clients as `./run hostName portNumber`
+3. Start the clients as `./run server_hostName server_portNumber client_hostName client_portNumber`

 The game makes the following assumptions:
-1. Only 2 players can play at a time
+1. All player names are unique
-2. There are no dynamic joins
+2. All players enter the correct hostName and portNumber they are listening on
-3. When a player quits, you have to restart the server to start another round
+3. Lookup server is always running